henryjameslau/henryjameslau.github.io/_drafts/2018-01-03-My-first-4-months-at-the-ONS.md

 ###D3 Wizard

 Turns out I'm pretty good at d3.js.
 All those weekends working on data visualisations projects for Around the World in 80 Doughs have taught me quite a lot.
+Still learning lots from other people in the team.
 Now the thing for us to work on is to figure out the best way to share this knowledge in the team so everyone can be D3 wizards.

 ###Reassuring Bureaucracy